bradcar/MicroPython_BMPxxx/README.md

   * Relative accuracy of +/-0.03 hPa and typical absolute accuracy of +/-0.5 hPa.
   * Measure change in height of 0.25 meters.

-## Tested with BMP585 Shuttle Board
+## To Test in Nov 2024 with BMP585 Shuttle Board
 Bosch makes the BMP585 shuttle board, but it must be wired as below to use the I2C interface with Raspberry Pi.
 Shuttleboard pin details: https://www.electroniclinic.com/bosch-bmp585-barometric-pressure-sensor-with-arduino/
 * 1.27mm pins not breadboard friendly (boardboards use 2.54mm)
 * 3.3v: